carldgosselin/build-a-stock-price-indicator/020 - Capstone Project - Report.md

 **The problem domain**

-I've chosen to apply my new-found knowledge in the investment and trading domain.
+I've chosen to apply my new-found knowledge in machine learning algorithms to the investment and trading domain.
 I keep hearing that many firms are using machine learning algorithms to gain an edge in the market.
 For this project, I'd like to:<br>

 A) understand how machine learning algorithms are currently used in the stock market <br>
 B) understand the current challenges of using machine learning algorithms to help predict stock prices <br>